AnyTrofi/PSN-Profile-Stats-TG-bot/README.md

 To start: run 'TG_Bot.py'

-This solution not warking in Russia region
+This solution not working in Russia region